1200 Sheridan St., Hollywood, FL 33019

 Two small shelters (capacity 20-40) with water, electricity, grills, and tables, and six interpretive shelters (capacity 15) with grills and tables.
 Patrons must reserve the use of the shelters in advance.
 A cash security deposit is required on the day of use to ensure that patrons clean up the shelter area.
 More information about shelters.

-Marina (Canoe/Kayak Rentals): Weather permitting, the marina offers boat rentals - kayaks and canoes - Thursday through Sunday, from 9 a.m. to 5 p.m., with the last boat departing the marina at 3:50 p.m.
+Weather permitting, the marina offers rentals - kayaks, canoes, and stand-up paddleboards - Thursday through Sunday, from 9 a.m. to 5 p.m., with the last boat departing the marina at 3:50 p.m.
 The marina is also open all County holidays except the day after Thanksgiving and Christmas Day.
 The park's regular gate entrance fee of $1.50/person (children 5 and under free) is in effect on weekends and holidays.

 Rentals are $14 per hour, $24 for two hours, and $30 for four hours.
-Rentals include boat, paddles, and U.S. Coast Guard-approved life jackets.
+Rentals include boat or stand-up paddleboard, paddles, and U.S. Coast Guard-approved life jackets.
 For ages 13 to 17, a parent/guardian signature is required to go out on the lake alone.
 For ages 12 and under, an adult must be on the boat with them.
 No infants or toddlers on tours or in classes.
-For those who wish to launch their own kayaks/canoes, the marina's boat ramp is open regular park hours, 8 a.m. to 6 p.m., daily.
+For those who wish to launch their own kayaks/canoes/stand-up paddleboard, the marina's boat ramp is open regular park hours, 8 a.m. to 6 p.m., daily.
 No motorized boats are allowed in the lake or at this ramp.

 To register, go online or visit the Anne Kolb Nature Center office (751 Sheridan St., Hollywood, 954-357-5161, ext.
 0), which is open from 9 a.m. to 5:30 p.m. daily.
 For additional information, call the West Lake marina supervisor at 954-357-5122.

-If you plan to geocache in West Lake Park, you can use the following GPS coordinates to search for geocaches in the park: 26.04238, -80.12424.
-Please be aware of the following guidelines that apply to geocaching at West Lake Park in addition to the guidelines set forth on the Geocaching Web page:
+If you plan to geocache within West Lake Park, you can use the following GPS coordinates: 26.04238, -80.12424.
+Along with the guidelines set forth on the geocaching Web page, please note that no pets are allowed on the nature trails.

 Flash-forward to 1974, when a new round of development was initiated by Hollywood Inc., only to encounter resistance from a grass-roots movement to preserve the area.
 That same year an award-winning journalist named Anne Kolb became the first woman elected to the Broward County Commission.
 Kolb and the Hollywood City Commission became instrumental in the efforts to save the coastal mangrove wetland from development, along with local chapters of such organizations as the Audubon Society and the Sierra Club and other groups such as the Friends of West Lake and the Environmental Coalition.